SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 Note: We requested a more versatile access to setup informations from Kunos already.
 Hopefully, this will be available in a future version of *Assetto Corsa Competizione*, and the whole process will become much less cumbersome.
 But to be honest, there is even less functionality available at the moment for other simulators.

-Additionally worth to be mentioned is the field *Pitstop.Delta*, with which you supply the difference time needed for a normal pitstop (time for pit in and pit out plus the time needed for a tyre change minus the time to pass the pit area on the track).
+Additionally worth to be mentioned is the field *Pitstop.Delta*, with which you supply the difference time needed for a normal pitstop (time for pit in and pit out but without any service the time minus the time to pass the pit area on the track).
 This information is used by Jona to decide, whether an early pitstop for a tyre change or damage repair might be worthwhile.

 #### Tab *Pitstop*